 Did you know that there are a number of medications – not just one or two options – that have been proven to be effective in the treatment of alcohol withdrawal symptoms in clinical trials?
 If so, you’re in the minority.
-Very few people know the depth and breadth of their options when it comes to alcohol detox, and those patients who have utilized them successfully often stop taking their medications due to pressure from the sober community, according to The Fix.
+Very few people know the depth and breadth of their options when it comes to alcohol detox, and those patients who have utilized them successfully often stop taking their medications due to pressure from the sober community.

 Why would anyone suggest that it’s important to stop taking a medication that is helping someone to effectively manage the symptoms of a chronic disease?
 In general, so-called “detox meds” of any ilk are not viewed favorably by most people who take part in 12-step groups and other support organizations for people in recovery.

 In fact, a survey published in the Journal of Alcohol Studies found that about 29 percent of the 277 Alcoholics Anonymous (AA) members polled said that they had experienced “direct pressure” from other members to stop taking their medication.
 Similarly, the poll found that the more often a person attended 12-step meetings, the less inclined they were to view pharmacology as a positive solution for issues related to recovery from addiction.

 The underlying philosophy of many of these groups is that dependence – psychological or physical – upon any medication that impacts your ability to avoid relapse in recovery is a threat.
 What if something happens to your prescription and you’re unable to get more of the pills that helped you to minimize cravings and your cravings return with a vengeance?
 Will you have the tools to deal with those cravings without relapse, they ask?